thacherT1D/wd-react-sports-ball/sports_ball_with_react_tools.md

 open http://localhost:8000/
 ```

-Once everything is working, augment the application's look-and-feel using the following React JSX.
+Once everything is working, augment the user interface with the following React JSX.

 - Anchor tags
 - Image tags